Skip to main content

 FAQs about Raising Rent in Tucson, AZ

-Do landlords have to use a special form to notify tenants of a rent increase?
+Do landlords have to use a special form to notify residents of a rent increase?

-Arizona law does not require a specific form, but a written notice stating the new rent and effective date is essential.
+Arizona law does not require a specific form, but a written notice stating the new rent and effective date is required.

 Can a rent increase be challenged as illegal if the notice was improper?